Introduction to Services Purchasing Managers’ Index (PMI)

 The index is considered important as an economic indicator helping compare a country’s activity competitiveness vis-à-vis peers.

-India Services PMI recorded 46.4 in May vs 54.0 in the month prior, touching its lowest levels since August 2020.
-Contracting for the first time in eight months, the services sector succumbed to the intensification of the viral virus, snuffing out business confidence.
+India Services PMI recorded 41.2 in June vs 46.4 in the month prior, touching its lowest levels since August 2020.
+Contracting for the second consecutive time, the services sector succumbed to the intensification of the viral virus, snuffing out business confidence.

 A reading above 50 denotes expansion and below 50 denotes contraction

 Adding insult to injury is the cost inflationary pressure of raw materials.
 Increased prices of metals and fuels have increased operating expense, thus crunching margins in midst of an already prolonged business stress period.
-If price rates continue rising above longrun average, consumers can be expected to share the burden with majority companies choosing to pass down prices by increase purchase prices.
+Rate of inflation came at five-month low, but out-paced long-term average.
+As was expected, companies shared rising cost burden with consumer by raising selling prices.
+‘Info & Comm’ was only segment of five to keep rates unchanged.

-Distributing cost pressures across the economic chain can further dampen demand mood as companies recognize their first decline in sales since September 2020.
-Low production and lower sales led to abrupt halting in volume of new work.
+Distributing cost pressures across the economic chain can further dampen demand mood as companies forecast lower and disturbed volumes in coming times.

-Cross-border were left wounded too, as new export business fell at quickest rate in six months.
+Cross-border trades were left wounded too, as new export business fell for sixteenth consecutive month.
+The pace of contraction remained sharp, despite easing from May.
 Drop was attributed to international travel restrictions and business closure.

-Amongst the five monitored segments, Real Estate & Business Services recorded quickest declines in new business and output.
-Transport & Storage ranked best, registering substantial increases in activity and sales.
+Amongst the five monitored segments, Consumer Services recorded quickest declines in business activity.
+Transport & Storage was only segment to post growth.

 As is seen globally, manufacturing PMI continues to out-perform its services counterpart, courtesy of the latter being hit harder by Covid-19.